ColasDroin/DA_parametrization_run_4/README.md

 # Dynamics Aperture (DA) simulations scenarios proposal for HL (run 4)

-In this repository, we aime to summarize a set of scenarios for the HL-LHC (run 4) DA simulations.
+In this repository, we aim to summarize a set of scenarios for the HL-LHC (run 4) DA simulations.

 ## Filling schemes